Go, Evil Empire!

 It will be interesting to hear Barack explain all this on Monday night.
 His basic point will be that doing nothing was not an option, and I think he is right (The critics' basic point is that acting like Hamlet while letting the US appear driven by events is not a great option either.
 Right again.)

 If we are patrolling a no-fly, no-drive zone over a Libyan civil war next fall, Obama will be planning a brilliant cut-and-run speech blaming the mess on Bush (and Sarah Palin, I guess).
 If we are lucky, something good will develop there quickly.
-I have a suspicion that Colin Powell had some thoughts about about luck, or hope, being a plan.
+I have a recollection that Colin Powell had some thoughts about about luck, or hope, being a plan.

 My thanks to all the readers who have been so kind to me over the years.
 I can be reached going forward at email@example.com.